Andrew Kurauchi

 Assistant Professor (Computer Science and Engineering) Insper Institute of Education and Research — São Paulo, Brazil

-Collaborated with three other professors to develop the curriculum for the new B.Sc. in Computer Science at Insper.
-Created and redesigned courses for the Engineering program.
+Curriculum development: Part of a 4 faculty member team that designed the curriculum for the new B.Sc. in Computer Science at Insper with two pillars: software architecture/design and AI.
+Created and redesigned active learning courseware for the Computer Engineering program.

-Teaching: Honored with the Excellence in Teaching Award in 2022, recognizing outstanding teaching as voted by graduating students.
-Designed courseware and taught 9 courses over the years, including introductory programming, human-computer interaction, computer vision, and algorithm analysis.
+Teaching: Received an Excellence in Teaching Award (2022), recognizing outstanding teaching as voted by graduating students.
+Designed courseware and taught 9 different courses, including: introduction to programming, human-computer interaction, computer vision, and algorithms and data structures.

-Software development: Created and maintains an online assessment and learning system for programming courses offering automated feedback for over 500 exercises.
+Software development: Created and maintained an online assessment and learning system for programming courses offering automated feedback for over 500 Python exercises.
 Developed a Visual Studio Code extension for real-time feedback and progress tracking in student coding environments.
-These systems are used by all Engineering and CS students.
+The system is used by hundreds of Engineering and CS students each year.

-Research: Currently collaborating with the University of Illinois Urbana-Champaign on spatial computing interaction using gaze depth.
-Conducted research in Computer Science Education to evaluate the impact of innovations in the classroom and in courseware.
+Research: Explored gaze depth information for interaction on VR and AR (collaboration with colleagues from the University of Illinois Urbana-Champaign).
+Conducted research in Computer Science Education to evaluate the impact of active learning activities in the classroom.

 Software Engineering Intern and Instructor Caelum — São Paulo, Brazil

-Software development: Maintained the internal system for managing courses, students, and payroll.
-Contributed to VRaptor, a Java web framework.
+Software development: Maintained the internal ERP system for managing courses, students, and payroll, validating features with end-users on a daily basis.
+Contributed to VRaptor, an open source Java web framework.

-Teaching: Taught courses in Android development and Java.
+Teaching: Taught Android development, Object-Oriented Programming with Java.

 Education